Christopher Titmuss: Outreach

 He sends out an eNews every six weeks to more than 6,000 subscribers.
-Since 2011, Titmuss writes a weekly Dharma blog, which includes social critiques.
+Since 2011, Titmuss writes a weekly Dhamma blog, which includes social critiques.
 He offers reflections and essays on mindfulness, meditation, religion and spirituality.
 The blog gives a Buddhist perspective on daily life issues, consumerism, corporations, the environment and war.
 He has written on the global pandemic starting in early 2020 with reflections on life and death.

 A German film company made a documentary for television in 2006 on the teachings and worldwide travels of Titmuss.
 The Buddha Wallah by Georg Maas and Dieter Zeppenfeld.

 Personal life

 Titmuss has lived in the same terraced house in Totnes since 1983.
 He has a single child, a daughter, Nshorna Satya.
 He has four Anglo-Caribbean grandchildren.
 He participates in activities of Totnes, regarded as the most progressive town in the UK on spiritual, social and environmental issues.
 Titmuss has been a vegetarian since the 1970s and vegan since 2008.
 He does not own a car.
 He only takes flights to teach outside of the EU but does not fly anywhere for holidays.

 He purchases his food items in small local shops and markets.
 He does not shop in supermarkets.
 He writes at a desk in the Totnes Reconomy Centre, five minutes’ walk from home for some of his writing.
 He also has a room in his home as an office.
 The home of Titmuss contains 1,500 plus books on a wide range of themes.
 He uses social media, such as Facebook, Twitter and LinkedIn, to post links from his blog.
 He visits Cornwall, the neighboring county to Devon, three or four times a year for a personal retreat which includes walking on the clifftops.

 He does not charge for his retreats and instead requests donations at the end of the retreat.
 He has lived primarily on donations since his ordination in 1970.